Serre-invariant stability conditions and Ulrich bundles on cubic threefolds: Introduction

-The study of Ulrich bundles is a central theme in classical algebraic geometry and commutative algebra (see for instance \cite{eisenbud:resultants} and \cite{beauville:introUlrich} for a survey).
-The existence of Ulrich bundles have been shown on cubic threefolds by \cite[Theorem B]{macri:acm-bundles-cubic-3fold}.
-In the rank-two case, namely the case of instanton sheaves of minimal charge, we know a full description of the moduli space with class $2[\cI_\ell]$ for cubic threefolds \cite{macri:acm-bundles-cubic-3fold}, and more generally for Fano threefolds of Picard rank $1$, index $2$, degree $d \geq 3$ in \cite{qin}, \cite{LiuZhang}.
-For the case of cubic fourfolds we refer to \cite{FaenziKim}.
+The study of Ulrich bundles is a central theme in classical algebraic geometry and commutative algebra (see for instance~\cite{eisenbud:resultants} and~\cite{beauville:introUlrich} for a survey).
+The existence of Ulrich bundles have been shown on cubic threefolds by~\cite[Theorem B]{macri:acm-bundles-cubic-3fold}.
+In the rank $2$ case, namely the case of instanton sheaves of minimal charge, we know a full description of the moduli space with class $2[\cI_\ell]$ for cubic threefolds, see \cite{macri:acm-bundles-cubic-3fold}, and more generally for Fano threefolds of Picard rank $1$, index $2$ and degree $d \geq 3$; see~\cite{qin, LiuZhang}.
+For the case of cubic fourfolds, we refer to~\cite{FaenziKim}.

-Theorem \ref{thm_2} follows from an embedding of the moduli space of Ulrich bundles of rank $d \geq 2$ on $X$ in a moduli space of semistable objects in $\ku(X)$ with class $d[\cI_\ell]$, where $\cI_\ell$ is the ideal sheaf of a line in $X$.
-By Theorem \ref{thm_1}, the latter moduli space can be described via an irreducible moduli space parameterising Gieseker semistable sheaves which are $\cB_0$-modules and it has the same dimension as $\mathfrak{M}^{sU}_{d}$. \end{rw}
+Theorem~\ref{thm_2} follows from an embedding of the moduli space of Ulrich bundles of rank $d \geq 2$ on $X$ in a moduli space of semistable objects in $\ku(X)$ with class $d[\cI_\ell]$, where $\cI_\ell$ is the ideal sheaf of a line in $X$.
+By Theorem~\ref{thm_1}, the latter moduli space can be described via an irreducible moduli space parametrising Gieseker-semistable sheaves which are $\cB_0$-modules; it has the same dimension as $\mathfrak{M}^{sU}_{d}$.